On singular pencils with commuting coefficients: Basic notions

-Thus, as for numerical ranges, $\sigma(\lambda I -T)$ is equal to $\sigma(T)$ , i.e. a spectrum of an operator.
-The pencil $T_1+\lambda T_2$ such that $\sigma(T_1+\lambda T_2)=\CC$ is called \emph{singular}.
+Thus, as for numerical ranges, $\sigma(\lambda I -T)$ is equal to $\sigma(T)$, i.e. a spectrum of an operator.
+The operator polynomial (or pencil) $P(\lambda)$ such that $\sigma(P(\lambda))=\CC$ is called \emph{singular}.
 For non-commuting tuples of operators there is no convenient joint spectrum.
 However, for commuting tuple there are several useful definitions (see \cite{MT2021}).
-Let us introduce a Taylor spectrum.
+Let us introduce a Taylor spectrum of a $k$-tuple $\textbf{T}=(T_1,T_2,\ldots,T_k)$.
+For this purpose we will follow \cite{Muller}.